 #3.
 Downloader for SoundCloud

-SoundCloud began as a place to share your tiny random recordings but has grown, over the years, into a huge catalog of indie music.
-There are some awesome artists establishing a strong footing in the music industry's landscape through SoundCloud.
-There is an official app but it doesn't let you download tracks.
+SoundCloud began as a place to share your tiny random recordings but has grown, over the years, into a vast catalog of indie music.
+Some awesome artists are establishing a strong footing in the music industry's landscape through SoundCloud.
+There is an official app, but it doesn't let you download tracks.
 For that, there's Downloader for SoundCloud which works like a charm.
 The downloader doesn't stop at that.
 You can create playlists too (which kind of sounds redundant given that you can create playlists everywhere).
-The app is free but there are some limitations that can be unlocked by upgrading to the Pro version (in-app purchase: $1.99).
+The app is free, but some limitations can be unlocked by upgrading to the Pro version (in-app purchase: $1.99).

 Other Ways to Download Free Music on Your iPhone/iPod Touch